 After a long day of driving and visiting friends in another town, my little knackered family of three hit Asda to get the weekly shop over with.
 As my husband loaded bags into our trolley, I decided to wheel Mary in her buggy to the clothes sale rack for a quick gander.
-Having sung various Regina Spektor songs to my daughter, and chat-chat-chatted to her throughout our shop, as I always do, I stopped for approx. 10 seconds to look at a lovely blue cut-price jumper (I’m a sucker for a cut-price jumper, me).
+Having sung various Regina Spektor songs to my daughter, and chat-chat-chatted to her throughout our shop, as I always do, I stopped for approx. 10 seconds to check out a rather fetching blue jumper.

 That’s when it happened.

 An older man, perhaps in his late sixities, approached me.

 “Talk to her!”, he declared loudly.
 “Describe the things around you!
 It’s how she’ll learn to speak!”

 I was struck momentarily dumb.
 I simply did not know how to respond to this strange man.

 “Oh hello,” he addressed Mary, “you look surprised that someone’s actually talking to you.”

 Enter the red mist…

 “I talk to my daughter all day,” I responded, adrenalin surging through me.
 “And you’re surrounded by people who love you and talk to you all day, aren’t you sweetheart?”
 I said to Mary.
 “That’s why you’re such a great little talker.”

 Something made him backtrack.
 My tone.
 My language.
 The realisation that I was not to be patronised by this man, or any man.
 I got talking to him.
 I sensed loneliness beneath the condescension.
 His daughter was grown up.
 He’d only got to see her at weekends (which is sad, but it really is easier to be Daddy Fun Timez when you’ve only got 48 hours to fill).